klees/ILIAS/docs/documentation/input-processing.md

 also attempts to remove html-tags, where the user can define which tags will remain in the input.
-PHP's standard `stripslashes` will only be called if the ini-setting `magic_quotes_gpc` is defined, which is deprecated by PHP and thus most likely won't be present. `stripslashes` thus most likely will not be called.
+PHP's standard `stripslashes` will only be called if the ini-setting `magic_quotes_gpc` is defined, which is deprecated by PHP and thus most likely won't be present - `stripslashes` most likely will not be called.

-Although `ilUtil::stripSlashes` is used on input, it workings suggest that it is actually a device that removes data according to some output context (html) which means that it is a form of escaping.
+Although `ilUtil::stripSlashes` is used on input, its workings suggest that it is actually a device that removes data according to some output context (html) which means that it is a form of escaping.
 This also shows in the fact, that it does not remove data that would be dangerous in other contexts, e.g. SQL for databases or `"` for json.
 Also, data treated with `ilUtil::stripSlashes` won't work in an attribute context of html, since `"` is kept.

-The problem that `ilUtil::stripSlashes` currently seams to tackle mostly is that in some locations users want to use some html-markup in their input, but the system needs to ensure, that not all html-markup is used to protect from XSS.
+The foremost problem that `ilUtil::stripSlashes` currently seams to tackle is that in some locations users want to use html-markup in their input, but the system needs to ensure that the html-markup is protected from XSS.
 We suggest to solve that problem by introducing a proper input field in the UI-framework and maybe use markdown for the requirements that are currently fulfilled via markup.
 On the other hand we propose to introduce a proper output